 As you work to fill in your telephone script template, it can be good to identify the pain points that your product helps with.
-Putting these in your sales script and having them in front of you when cold calling will make you more prepared for different directions a call can go.
+Putting these in your sales script and having them in front of you when cold calling will make you more prepared for the different directions a call can go.

-If the prospect is wanting to learn more on how you help, share some of the pain points to explain and build interest.
+If the prospect is wanting to learn more about how you help, share some of the pain points to explain and build interest.
 If the prospect expresses that they do not need what you have, share some of the pain points to make sure they are correct.